luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 ---

+### Practical Effect

+According to our analysis, profile without the adblocker has an average CPU package power around 10.0 whereas the profile with the adblocker is 6.1.
+According to [eyeo's 2023 ad-filtering report](https://info.eyeo.com/adfiltering-report) around 900 million people are using adblockers, of which around 400 million is desktop users.
+Additionally, according to [Global Web Index's 2018 report](https://www.gwi.com/hubfs/Downloads/Ad-Blocking-trends-report.pdf) around 43% of internet users reported to have used ad-blockers in the past month of report date.
+On the news side, survey data from [GWI reports](https://www.gwi.com/hubfs/Digital_vs_Traditional_Media_Consumption.pdf?utm_source=chatgpt.com) that internet users (16–64) spent about 50 minutes per day on 'online press' globally (2016).
+Even if we conservatively assume 50 million adblocker users spending about 30 minutes per day on online press, the estimated annual energy savings would be approximately 35 GWh.

+Under our conservative assumptions, the estimated 35 million kWh in annual savings is equivalent to the yearly electricity use of roughly 10,000-13,000 Dutch households, depending on the household consumption data of [CBS](https://www.cbs.nl/en-gb/figures/detail/81528ENG).

+---

 ## Discussion

 The results show that the browsing profile with the ad blocker enabled consumed considerably less energy than the profile without the ad blocker.
 On average, the ad blocker reduced total CPU package energy consumption by approximately 30% per browsing session.